some-natalie/some-natalie/_resources/miscellaneous.md

 }
 ```

 Build and run a Jekyll website in the current working directory, available at `http://localhost:4000/`.
+This script will clean up from the previous build if you pass `-c` as an argument.

 ```shell
 function run-website {